COSD-PANDA/streetsSD/src/_includes/modals/text/help_modal.md

 ## Condition of City streets
 </span>

-A 100-point OCI ranking system the City uses classifies streets into one of three categories:
+A 100-point OCI rating system the City uses classifies streets into one of three categories:

 <span id="condition-good">
 **Good** - A street in this category has little or no cracking, minor potholes, or other distresses; has excellent drivability; and does not need maintenance.
 A street in good condition has an OCI rating between 70 and 100.